 If you don't have a smoker, or would rather dry the jerky inside, you can use a food dehydrator or your oven.
 To give a smoky flavor to the jerky, add two tablespoons of Liquid Smoke to the venison jerky marinade.

 To oven-dry jerky, stick a toothpick though one end of the strip of meat and hang it through the upper oven rack.
 Place a pan or foil on the lower rack to catch the drips.
 Set the oven temp to 170F and leave the oven door cracked open a couple of inches.

-This venison jerky recipe makes for some fine eating meat snacks, and as I said before, it works equally well with beef and goose.
+This jerky recipe is a great way to turn some of your venison into a handy snack, and as I said before, it works equally well with beef and goose.
 It usually doesn't last too long, so make plenty!